Superluminescent Sources

 Definition: optical sources based on superluminescence

-DOI: 10.61835/dh2 Cite the article: BibTex plain textHTML Link to this page LinkedIn
+DOI: 10.61835/dh2 Cite the article: BibTex plain textHTML Link to this page!
+LinkedIn

 Superluminescent sources (also called ASE sources) are broadband light sources (white light sources) based on superluminescence.
 (They are sometimes erroneously called superfluorescent sources, which would be based on the substantially different phenomenon of superfluorescence.)
-Essentially, a superluminescent source contains a laser gain medium which is excited in order to emit and then amplify luminescent light.
+Essentially, a superluminescent source contains a laser gain medium which is excited to emit and then amplify luminescent light.

 A superluminescent source has a very low temporal coherence, resulting from the large emission bandwidth (compared with that of, e.g., a laser).
 That greatly reduces the tendency for laser speckle, as are often observed with laser beams, e.g. from laser diodes.
 On the other hand, the spatial coherence is usually very high: the output of a superluminescent source can be very well focused (similar to a laser beam) and is thus suitable for obtaining by far higher optical intensities than with an incandescent lamp, for example.
 This combination of low temporal and high spatial coherence makes such devices interesting for applications such as optical coherence tomography (OCT) (e.g. in the medical sector), device characterization (e.g. in optical fiber communications), gyroscopes, and fiber-optic sensors.
 See the article on superluminescent diodes for more details on applications.